 Figure’s Home Equity Line is available in most states plus the District of Columbia, and the program is expanding each year.
 For a list of available states, see the footer at the bottom of Figure’s site.

 Figure’s application process is fast and efficient.
 Here’s what you can expect when applying for a Home Equity Line from Figure.

 Step 1: Complete the Pre-Qualification Form

 To begin the process, fill out Figure’s online pre-qualification form.
 They only ask the bare minimum to make sure you qualify:

 - Collateral property address and type of property

 - Household income

 Next, Figure performs a soft credit check.
-They require a minimum score of 600.
+They require a minimum score of 620 in most states, and 720 in Oklahoma.
 If you qualify, they quote you an origination fee, interest rate, and maximum loan amount.

 Step 2: Submit the Full Loan Application